Survey on Misbehavior Detection in Cooperative Intelligent Transportation Systems: State of the Art

 Kim~et~al.~\cite{Kim2010} combine several data-centric and node-centric parameters of messages into a single curve, called the \ac{CoE} curve.
-The validity of messages is determined by checking messages against the vehicles' own sensors, messages from other vehicles, and, where available, validation by infrastructure.
-The authors propose that the scheme will only warn the driver if the aggregated outcome of the mechanisms indicates a relevant event occurred.
-Relevant events are those \emph{valid} events in which the vehicle is interested, that is, the vehicle will encounter the event in a reasonable amount of time.
-Validity of the message is defined using a so-called a threshold curve, which determines the amount of supporting evidence required before the driver is notified about the event.
+The validity of messages is determined by checking messages against the vehicles' own sensors, messages from other vehicles, and, where available, validation by infrastructure, making it a consensus mechanism.
+This is combined with a relevance metric (i.e., whether the vehicle will ever interact with the event): only relevant, valid events are presented to the driver.
+Validity is defined using a threshold curve, defining the required supporting evidence (similar in functionality to Petit~et~al.'s dynamic threshold).
 This allows for fast responses in emergencies with less certainty, while it reduces the false positives for events where more evidence can be gathered over time.
-The authors produce an aggregated outcome of their schemes as a \ac{CoE} curve over time, as illustrated in Figure~\ref{fig:kim2010}.
-When this curve exceeds the threshold curve, the driver is notified about the event.
 We note that the \ac{CoE} could be vulnerable to Sybil attacks, depending on the implementation of the various sources of information that are specified.
 In addition, this scheme is very difficult to generalize to other types of applications, because specific locations are required for events.
 The example application the authors use, the \ac{EEBL} application, provides such locations, but it is unclear whether the scheme can deal with multiple lanes and urban settings, where there may be some uncertainty about the driver's path.
 However, the \ac{CoE} is a powerful concept that can be employed to allow for maximum certainty before warning the driver, reducing false positive and negative rates.

-\paragraph{Voting} Following are multiple papers specifically aiming at mechanisms that use explicit voting.
-Here, voting is used to decide which nodes are (not) trustworthy.
-These are distinct from voting-based event validation in that they allow vehicles to vote on trustworthiness of other vehicles, rather than evaluate the trustworthiness of particular claimed events.
-As with consensus mechanisms, voting mechanisms strictly require protection against Sybil attacks, and those attacks are thus not part of the attacker model.